gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

         - The Backup Settings page is where users define the default |morpheus| backup bucket, backup schedule, and retention count.
 Additionally, if given to a Master Tenant user they will have the ability to enable scheduled backups, create backups, and backup appliance.
         - This permission is recommended for those responsible for enabling backups and setting default backup buckets within |morpheus|.
         -
+      * - Admin: Clients
+        - None, Full
+        - Allows or disallows access to the Clients tab in global settings (|AdmSet|)
+        - The Clients settings section is where API clients are created and edited.
+Default clients may have their validity and refresh periods edited but cannot be deleted.
+User-created API clients may be edited or deleted
+        - This permission is recommended for those responsible for administering API access.
+        -
       * - Admin: Distributed Workers
         - None, Full
         - Allows or disallows access to |AdmInt| > Distributed Workers Tab